 Plugins really help you to extend WordPress functionality.
 But more plugins mean more load time.
 So remove all unwanted plugins from your list.
 Additionally, delete all inactive plugins.

-Many of you uses lots of fancy plugins to change your sites look and style.
+Many of you use lots of fancy plugins to change your site’s look and style.
 This will really increase the load time.
 Try to use your own codes to replace these plugins.

 Remove All Old Revisions